 1/2 sq. inch kombu sheet

-Rice: Chef Nozawa says he sources his rice “from a Japanese company that grows their rice in the Sacramento Delta”.
+Rice – Kokuho Rose table rice: Chef Nozawa says he sources his rice “from a Japanese company that grows their rice in the Sacramento Delta”.
 Not very surprising since California provides a lot of the sushi rice for the US.
-It’s pretty easy to narrow down that he’s likely talking about Koda Farms, a 3rd gen Japanese owned family operated rice farm in Dos Palos.
+It’s pretty easy to narrow down that he’s likely talking about Koda Farms, a 3rd generation Japanese owned family operated rice farm in Dos Palos.
 They designate their medium grain Kokuho Rose table rice as “outstanding for sushi”.
-Just so you know, Chef Nobu prefers Koshihikari short grain rice from Japan.
+And in case you’re curious, Chef Nobu prefers Koshihikari short grain rice from Japan.

-Hon Mirin: Hon Mirin is sweet sake so the real stuff is alcoholic and thus is sold in the liquor section, there are imitations that alter it to get around the liquor tax.
-The stuff is hard to find if there’s no Asian markets near where you live.
+Hon Mirin: Hon Mirin is sweet sake so the real stuff is alcoholic and thus is sold in the liquor section, there are imitations that alter it to get around the liquor laws making the real stuff hard to find, especially if there are no Asian markets nearby.
 The New York Times published a great article titled “Catching an Elusive Japanese Flavor” about it.
 One of the three brands mentioned in this article is Takara.
-Takara Sake in California is one of the largest producers of Sake in the US and they sell exactly one variety of their Mirin online.
+Takara Sake in California is one of the largest producers of Sake in the US and they sell exactly one variety of their Takara Mirin online.

 Kombu: Chef Nobu also specifies sourcing Kombu from Rausu, JP.
 This specific variety is known to have a high glutamate content.
-The brand I use is called Kawashimaya, mainly because I like the product label and images, that may seem like a shallow decision but it looks far more professional and quality than the others online.
+The brand I use is called Kawashimaya and they have a specific variety from Rausu.
+I chose it mainly because I like the product label and images, that may seem like a shallow decision but it looks far more professional than the others sold online.

 Sea Salt: I like to use Okunoto Agehama Salt inspired by a YouTube video from Great Big Story.
 The specific brand from that video isn’t available online but others from that region made with the technique are.